 Our social worker is available to help you plan for your discharge and follow-up care and to coordinate community resources to meet your needs.

-Windom Area Hospital understands the importance of spirituality in healing and our patient’s relationship with their pastors and church family.
-We have created a clergy file for pastors to access information about parishioners who are under our care.
+Windom Area Health understands the importance of spirituality in healing and our patient’s relationship with their pastors and church family.
 Patients who wish to have their pastor visit may choose to be listed in the clergy file.
-Windom Area Hospital will contact pastors for patients, if specifically requested by the patient.
+Windom Area Health will contact pastors for patients if specifically requested by the patient.

 Patient Bill of Rights